zagorski32611/solidity-workshop-1/tutorials/2016-03-11-advanced-solidity-II.md

 # Advanced Solidity II - EVM Stack and Assembler

-This post is about The different places where data can be located, how it works in Solidity, and what the assembly for these type of operations look.
+This post is about how to write basic assembly code for the EVM.
+It shows how to manually work with the stack and do some basic flow-control.
+There is also some info about the bytecode format, and how to manually turn assembly code into bytecode.

 ### Stack-machines